You may have heard the term “Industry 4.0,” but you’re unsure what it is. It is a term used to describe the fourth industrial revolution.

 The fourth industrial revolution is different from previous industrial revolutions in several ways.

-- It is driven by digital technology advances, including the internet of things, artificial intelligence, and 3D printing.
+- It is driven by industry 4.0 technologies like digital technology advances, including the internet of things, artificial intelligence, and 3D printing.

 - It is global and affects all industries.